vishwa-akshat/thullo/README.md

-# Thullo - Task and Project Management Application
+# Thullo - Task and Project Management Application (WIP)

 Thullo is a feature-rich task and project management application designed to streamline your workflow.
 With a user-friendly interface and a powerful set of features, Thullo helps you organize your tasks, collaborate with your team, and stay on top of your projects.